prebid/Prebid.js/dev-docs/show-outstream-video-ads.md

 ## Prerequisites

-+ Demand from a bidder adapter that supports the `"video-outstream"` media type
++ Demand from a bidder adapter that supports the `"video-outstream"` media type, and returns a renderer for outstream video in its bid response
-+ The bidder adapter will have to implement an outstream video renderer that is returned on the bid response.
-For more technical information about custom renderers, see [the pull request adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082).
++ For more technical information about renderers, see [the pull request adding the 'Renderer' type](https://github.com/prebid/Prebid.js/pull/1082)

 ## 1. Set up outstream video slot sizes